 The Brock University Board of Trustees is responsible for the government, conduct, management and control of the University and of its property, revenues, expenditures, business and affairs.

-The Board of Trustees consists of 30 members including 20 community members elected by the Board, as well as two Brock student trustees (the President of the Brock University Students’ Union (“BUSU”), ex officio; and the President of the Brock University Graduate Students’ Association (“GSA”), ex officio), three faculty trustees and two staff members elected by their respective constituencies.
-The Chancellor, and the President and Vice-Chancellor, are ex officio members of the Board.
-The Chair of Senate, as one of the three faculty members, is also an ex officio member of the Board.
+The Board of Trustees consists of 27 trustees including 18 community trustees elected by the Board, as well as two Brock student trustees (the President of the Brock University Students’ Union (“BUSU”), ex officio; and the President of the Brock University Graduate Students’ Association (“GSA”), ex officio), three faculty trustees and two staff trustees selected by their respective constituencies.
+The Chancellor, and the President and Vice-Chancellor, are ex officio trustees of the Board.
+The Chair of Senate, as one of the three faculty trustees, is also an ex officio trustee of the Board.

 The full Board generally meets five times per year to conduct business and also meets for an annual orientation and a strategic issues session.